Encrypt (film): Plot

-A few survivors have dedicated themselves to preserving and protecting what is left of mankind; among these is former Army Captain John Thomas Garth (Grant Show).
-Approached by Lapierre (Steve Bacic), a former comrade now employed by eco-profiteer Anton Reich (Art Hindle), Garth is made an offer he cannot refuse.
+A few survivors have dedicated themselves to preserving and protecting what is left of mankind; among these is former Army Captain John Thomas Garth.
+Approached by Lapierre, a former comrade now employed by eco-profiteer Anton Reich, Garth is made an offer he cannot refuse.
 In exchange for his father's and other's survival, Reich agrees to lead a small team of mercenaries into the impenetrable Vincent estate to "liberate" the priceless works of art that had been stored there.
-Accompanied by reconnaissance specialist Fernandez (Naomi Gaskin), sniper King (Matthew G. Taylor), and tech genius Ebershaw (Wayne Ward), Garth must find a way to circumvent Encrypt, the deadly computerized security system surrounding the estate.
-Other obstacles include the Rook, a killer robot, and Diana (Vivian Wu), the holographic security chief of the estate.
+Accompanied by reconnaissance specialist Fernandez, sniper King, and tech genius Ebershaw, Garth must find a way to circumvent Encrypt, the deadly computerized security system surrounding the estate.
+Other obstacles include the Rook, a killer robot, and Diana, the holographic security chief of the estate.
 With the help of Lapierre, Garth destroys the Rook and discovers that it actually protects a device that can restore the ozone layer.
 With the help of Diana, Garth triggers it, but presumably dies soon afterwards.